Factors to Consider When Deciding to Buy or Rent Horse Property

 3. Lack of Long-Term Investment

-When renting horse property, you are not building equity or making a long-term investment.
+When you rent horse property, you are not building equity or making a long-term investment in the property.
 This means that the money you spend on rent does not contribute to your financial future, unlike mortgage payments when purchasing a property.
 Over time, this can result in a significant financial difference between renting and buying horse property, particularly if property values increase in the area.

 4. Limited Choice of Properties